Scandroid: The Darkness and The Light (2018–present)

 Scandroid released an EP, The Darkness, on December 4, 2018.
 A second EP, The Light, was released on December 13, 2019, with both EPs combined into an album called The Darkness and the Light, released on December 11, 2020.
 A remix album, Dreams of Darkness, Visions of Light, was released on November 12, 2021.

 In 2019, Scandroid appeared in the documentary film The Rise of the Synths, appearing alongside various other composers from the synthwave scene, including filmmaker John Carpenter who also narrated the film which explored the origins and growth of the genre.

 Musical style

-The aim of this project was to create music that consisted of elements from 1980's retro and electronic music with what the duo have described as a "Neo-Tokyo" theme.
+The aim of this project was to create music that consisted of elements from 1980s retro and electronic music with what the duo have described as a "Neo-Tokyo" theme.
 DJZ called the duos first song "Salvation Code" a "...retro synth-pop tune that harkens back to past visions of a cyberpunk future." and that it was a sci-fi narrative song.